-A Secret Vegas Oasis: Kayaking the Black Canyon on the Colorado River
+A Secret Vegas Oasis: Kayaking the Vegas Black Canyon on the Colorado River

-People come to Vegas thinking that the only place to take a dip in is their hotel pool.
-Well, I’m about to show you a secret side of sin city that most local don’t even know about.
+People come to Las Vegas, Nevada thinking that the only place to take a dip in is their hotel pool.
+Well, I’m about to show you a secret side of sin city that most locals don’t even know about.

-Forty-five minutes from the Strip is a paddler’s paradise.
+Forty-five minutes from the Las Vegas Nevada Strip is a paddler’s paradise.
 Named the Black Canyon Water Trail, this 12 mile stretch along the Colorado River begins directly below the Hoover Dam and is loaded with dramatic desert landscapes, narrow slot canyons, and some seriously awesome hot springs.

-Organizing a day trip or overnight Black Canyon paddling trip is super easy.
+Organizing a day trip or overnight paddling trip on the Vegas Black Canyon in Nevada is super easy.
 I’ve done it twice and both times I used the local company Desert Adventures.
-They provide both guided trips and boat rentals for a reasonable price that includes round trip shuttle transportation from the Hacienda Hotel.
+They provide both guided trips and boat rentals for a reasonable price that includes round-trip shuttle transportation from the Hoover Dam Lodge.

-Guided vs. Self-guided Kayak Tour of the Black Canyon
+Guided vs. Self-Guided Kayak Tour of the Black Canyon in Nevada

 The Black Canyon section of the Colorado River is entirely flat water.
 There’s not even a hint of rapid.
 So even if it’s your first time paddling, you shouldn’t really run into any problems doing it self-guided.
 When the shuttle driver drops you off with your boat at the launch point, they will provide you with a map showing all of the cool spots to check out along the river.
 There are also mile markers on the river bank, so it is easy to navigate and keep track of your progress.